Dental care

 There are also flossing devices which shoot a narrow jet of water at high pressure to clean between your teeth.

-Flossing is often performed to remove plaque from the spaces between your teeth, which you can't reach with a regular toothbrush.
+Flossing is often performed to remove plaque from the spaces between your teeth, which a regular toothbrush can't reach.

 Do I need to use mouthwash?

-Rinsing your mouth with a mouthwash such as Listerine Total Care can help to remove food you couldn't get with your toothbrush and freshen your breath.
+Rinsing your mouth with a mouthwash, such as Listerine Total Care, can help remove food particles that your toothbrush may not reach and freshen your breath.

-There are a number of different mouthwashes available on the market.
+There are several different mouthwashes available on the market.
 While they all work in the same way, some of them contain additional ingredients, such as chlorhexidine, alcohol, fluoride and, in some cases, bleach (peroxide).

 However, it's not necessary to use mouthwash.